ahmed010tanvir/Digital_Image_Processing_Lab/README.md

 - Step 3: Convert to HSV

   The script converts the image to the HSV color space and displays the Hue, Saturation, and Value components in grayscale.

+**For Lab Assignment-2**
+---
+- Step 1: Resize

+  Resize the image to 256×256 pixels to ensure uniform dimensions.

+- Step 2: Rotate

+  Rotate the image by 180 degrees clockwise to flip it upside down.

+- Step 3: Flip

+  Apply a vertical flip to invert the image along the vertical axis.

+- Step 4: Display

+  Display all transformations in a single subplot for easy visualization

 ## 🙏 Acknowledgments